 In June 2016, the electorate in the United Kingdom voted in favor of leaving the European Union (commonly referred to as "Brexit").
 Thereafter, in March 2017, the country formally notified the European Union of its intention to withdraw pursuant to Article 50 of the Lisbon Treaty.
 The United Kingdom formally left the European Union on January 31, 2020.
-A transition period began on February 1, 2020, during which European Union pharmaceutical law remains applicable to the United Kingdom.
-This transition period is due to end on December 31, 2020.
-Since the regulatory framework for pharmaceutical products and medical devices in the United Kingdom covering quality, safety and efficacy of pharmaceutical products, medical devices, clinical trials, marketing authorization, commercial sales and distribution of pharmaceutical products is derived from European Union directives and regulations, Brexit could materially impact the future regulatory regime which applies to products and the approval of product candidates and devices in the United Kingdom.
-It remains to be seen how, if at all, Brexit will impact regulatory requirements for product candidates and devices in the United Kingdom in the long-term.
-In the meantime, the Medicines and Healthcare products Regulatory Agency, the UK medicines and medical devices regulator, has published detailed guidance for industry and organizations to follow from 1 January 2021, which will be updated as necessary.
+A transition period began on February 1, 2020, during which European Union pharmaceutical law remained applicable to the United Kingdom, which ended on December 31, 2020.
+Since the regulatory framework for pharmaceutical products and medical devices in the United Kingdom covering quality, safety and efficacy of pharmaceutical products, medical devices, clinical trials, marketing authorization, commercial sales and distribution of pharmaceutical products is derived from European Union directives and regulations, Brexit could materially impact the future regulatory regime which applies to products and the approval of product candidates and devices in the United Kingdom, as the UK legislation now has the potential to diverge from EU legislation.
+It remains to be seen how Brexit will impact regulatory requirements for product candidates and devices in the United Kingdom in the long-term.
+The MHRA has recently published detailed guidance for industry and organizations to follow now that the transition period is over, which will be updated as the UK's regulatory position on medicinal products and medical devices evolves over time.

-Centralized marketing authorizations which have been granted before 1 January 2021 will automatically become Great Britain marketing authorizations on 1 January 2021, unless the marketing authorization holder opts out.
-Following 1 January 2021, an entirely separate application can be made to the MHRA for a Great Britain marketing authorization, which will be required alongside the centralized authorization for the EEA.
-Alternatively, for two years from 1 January 2021, Great Britain will adopt decisions taken by the European Commission on the approval of new marketing authorizations in the centralized marketing authorization procedure.
-In this case, MAAs for Great Britain (which will mirror the MAA used for the centralized application in the EEA) should be submitted to the MHRA following receipt of the CHMP opinion, and will be determined following conformation of notification of the EC decision.
+Centralized marketing authorizations which have been granted before January 1, 2021 will automatically become Great Britain marketing authorizations on January 1, 2021, unless the marketing authorization holder opts out.
+Following January 1, 2021, an entirely separate application can be made to the MHRA for a Great Britain marketing authorization, which will be required alongside the centralized authorization for the EEA.
+Alternatively, for two years from January 1, 2021, Great Britain will adopt decisions taken by the European Commission on the approval of new marketing authorizations in the centralized marketing authorization procedure.
+In this case, MAAs for Great Britain (which will mirror the MAA used for the centralized application in the EEA) should be submitted to the MHRA following receipt of the CHMP opinion, and will be determined following conformation of notification of the EC decision

-As the EU MDR and EU IVDR become fully applicable after 1 January 2021, they will not apply to Great Britain.
+As the EU MDR and EU IVDR become fully applicable after January 1, 2021, they will not apply to Great Britain.
 Instead, the Medical Devices Regulations 2002, or UK MDR, will apply.
 Following Brexit, before being placed on the market in Great Britain, all medical devices will not only require a CE mark but will also need to be registered with the MHRA.
 The MHRA will only register devices where the manufacturer has a registered place of business in the UK, or has appointed a UK Responsible Person who has a registered place of business in the UK.
-Devices must either conform to the UK MDR, or EU MDR or EU IVDR (until 30 June 2023 only) in order to be registered with the MHRA.
+Devices must either conform to the UK MDR, or EU IVDR (until June 30, 2023 only) in order to be registered with the MHRA.
 There will be grace period to allow time for compliance with the new registration process which will depend on the class and type of device.